naveen16/Syndicator/README.md

 #### Assumptions/Comments

 1. Currently only syndicates events to Eventbrite, extra columns not used by eventbrite are unused
+2. Unable to syndicate to any other event website.
+Found api's for a few(ticketmaster.com,seatgeek.com), but they only allowed GET's and did not allow for adding new events.
-2. Events added to eventbrite are added as drafts and not made public to avoid clutter on their webpage
+3. Events added to eventbrite are added as drafts and not made public to avoid clutter on their webpage
-3. Service is hosted on Amazon AWS server
+4. Service is hosted on Amazon AWS server
-4. Assumes user inputs all mandatory fields and end time is after start time
+5. Assumes user inputs all mandatory fields and end time is after start time